Skip to content

 MUSIC & LANGUAGES

 Join Dunia Partilo, a Vermont licensed educator and native from Spain, and learn one of the most widely spoken world languages useful in business and travel.
 This 12-session course focuses on conversational skills through dialogues, vocabulary and typical expressions that are very useful in order speak the basics of the Spanish language.
 Each class will also follow the text, "Language Hacking: A Conversation Course for Beginners, Spanish", By Benny Lewis as a guide for practicing at home.
-Please note: February and March will be online.
-April and May will be in-person at CVU Highschool.
 Please purchase the textbook, "Language Hacking: A Conversation Course for Beginners, Spanish," by Benny Lewis prior to the start of the first class as this will be used throughout the course.
 Additional materials and handouts will be used during class.
+Note: The first 6-sessions will be held virtually online.
+The last 6 classes will be in-person at CVU.
 "Dunia was a fun and outgoing teacher.
 She encouraged us to learn Spanish with humor, support and patience.
 I highly recommend her."- CSJ